-Corporate governance and accountability, Responsibility, Managerial work, Leadership in practice, Executive judgment, Coordination, Regulation, Practice-based approaches to the study of organizations, Dramaturgy, Rituals and ceremonies of organizational life, Interpretive research methods (particularly ethnography and shadowing), Research-informed and creative pedagogy.
+Corporate governance and accountability, Management and leadership in practice, Executive judgment, Coordination, Practice-based approaches to the study of organizations, Interpretive research methods (particularly ethnography and shadowing).

 Innovation, Knowledge & Organisational Networks Research Unit, Organisation & HRM, Organising Healthcare Research Network

-As an interdisciplinary, qualitative researcher specializing in ethnography and shadowing, her academic interests are focused on understanding dynamics of complex and rarely seen organizational settings.
-This is particularly at the top of corporate hierarchies, and where public or societal interest is involved.
-She is currently developing a body of work on coordination under challenging circumstances, which includes on-the-ground response to refugee emergencies, funded by the British Academy.
+As an interdisciplinary, qualitative researcher, her work is focused on understanding dynamics of complex and rarely seen organizational settings.
+This is particularly at the top of corporate hierarchies (i.e. boards of directors, chief executives), and where public or societal interest is involved.
+Her latest research is on coordination under challenging circumstances, which includes operational response to refugee emergencies, funded by the British Academy.